 Times have changed and we must adapt.
 It doesn’t make sense anymore to send people to a website designed for desktops exclusively when most users are on their mobile device.

 Fortunately, it is relatively easy to find a decent responsive design.

 If your site is not responsive, its Google ranking will suffer.

 User Behaviour – What Has Changed?

-The answer is almost always “Yes”.
+The answer, at least to the first question, is almost always “Yes”.
 And therein lies the efficiency of mobile internet.

 Mobile technology invaded our personal space and it is here to stay!

 It also brings along a lot of perks, of course.
 For example:

 How often does your phone suggest the best and closest option for you to do something?

 You don’t know what that means?